“The secret of happiness is not found in seeking more, but in developing the capacity to enjoy less.”

-- Do you have people that drag you down and pull you away from your goals?
+Do you have those that drag you down and pull you away from your goals?

-- Would you like to surround yourself with people who will lift you up?
+Would you like to surround yourself with others who lift you up?

-Your environment plays a key role in your life because it influences you in subtle yet impactful ways.
+Your surrounding plays a key role in your life because it influences you in subtle yet impactful ways.

-When you’re consistently exposed to an environment for a long period time, you adapt and will eventually become like your environment.
+When you’re consistently exposed to an environment for a long period of time, you will eventually adapt and become it.

-If you’re aiming to become healthier, then you will be more successful when you surround yourself with healthy food and spend time with people who’re into healthy living.
+For example, if you’re aiming to be healthier, you will be more successful when you confine yourself to nutrient-dense food and spend time with people who’re into healthy living.

-But if you surround yourself with unhealthy food and spend time with those who aren’t into healthy living, then you will have a difficult time becoming healthier.
+However, if you surround yourself with poor nourishment and engage with those who don’t prioritize their wellness, you will have a difficult time achieving your goals.

-If there are people who pull you further away from your goals, then you should consider reducing your interaction with them.
+If there are people who pull you further away from your dreams, you should consider reducing your interaction with them.

-By doing so, you’re respecting yourself because you’re choosing what is important to you.
+By doing so, you’re expressing self-respect by choosing what is most important to you.

-For extreme measures, you might have to eliminate all interactions with others because their influence is too detrimental.
+For extreme measures, you might have to eliminate all interactions with those who embody detrimental influences.

 This might be cruel, but you must do what is best for yourself.

-By doing so, you give yourself opportunities to meet other like-minded people.
+By doing so, you give yourself the opportunity to meet other like-minded people.

-When you strictly and strategically surround yourself with people of similar values, you will excel and progress faster and farther than you ever have before.
+When you strictly and strategically surround yourself with those who have similar values, you will excel and progress faster and farther than you ever have before.

-The purpose of minimalism is to remove things that don’t serve you so you can have more freedom to do what is most important to you.
+The purpose of minimalism is to remove things that don’t serve you.
+In effect, you can have more freedom to do what you deeply value.

-Your best investment is in yourself and one of them is your freedom!
+Your best investment is always in yourself and one of them is your time.

 When you declutter and live with less, everything that remains is important because it adds value to your life.

-The added value is in the form of having more time to pursue a new hobby or spend with a friend.
+The added meaning is in the form of having more time to pursue a new hobby or spend with a friend.

 The benefits of living with the essentials include having less stress and anxiety.

-By eliminating the excess noise, the unnecessary things, and negative people in your life, you can start focusing on living a meaningful life.
+By eliminating the excess noise, the unnecessary things, and negative people from your life, you can start focusing on living a worthwhile life.